 Selene and Heracles

-Zeus slept with the human queen Alcmene, of which encounter Heracles was born.
+Zeus slept with the human queen Alcmene, and from that encounter, Heracles was born.
 At that time, he did not wish for the sun to rise for three days and sent instructions to Selene via Hermes so it should be so.
 Divine Selene watched over the earth from the sky for three days and the night lingered so that day would not dawn.

 Lunar Eclipses and Witchcraft